merkdirwas1/Studienprojekt-TE-3/README.md

 | spanish    | -0.7026658191829092 | -0.7050762147546915 |
 | swedish    | -0.7178182515087663 | -0.7189209661286434 |

-The Data shows that there are no large differences between the in group maximum and the out group maximun beside in the english and the swedish group.
-The most Tasks are on english bit dont has to say that it is a genereal behavior because of that the tiny sets show a large spread in the LogMe values.
-The same behavior is shown by the mean over all in and out group values.
-By the minimum values it is even stronger an the values a nearer to each other.
-So the languages dont give a evidence if two task are bound together or if a Taks of the same language give a better intermedate task than a taks of an other language.
+The data shows that there are no significant differences between the in-group and out-group maximums, except for the English and Swedish groups.
+Most tasks are in English, but this does not necessarily indicate a general behaviour.
+The small sample sizes show a large spread in the LogMe values.
+The same behaviour is shown by the mean of all in-group and out-group values.
+The minimum values show an even stronger trend, with the values closer together.
+Therefore, the languages do not provide evidence as to whether two tasks are bound together or whether a task of the same language provides a better intermediate task than a task of a different language.

 ## Categories